jcrd/sessiond.org/man/sessiond.1.md

         The unique ID of the inhibitor to stop.

+    Returns an error if the ID is not valid or does not exist.

+- **StopInhibitors**

+    Stop running inhibitors.
+Returns the number of inhibitors stopped.

 - **ListInhibitors**

     List running inhibitors.
-Returns a list of tuples with the _who_ and _why_ strings.
+Returns a dictionary mapping IDs to tuples of _who_ and _why_ strings.

 ### PROPERTIES